Brunswick Hospital Center

-Brunswick Hospital Center or Brunswick Hall Psychiatric Hospital was a psychiatric hospital in Amityville, New York.
+Brunswick Hospital Center or Brunswick Hall Psychiatric Hospital is a psychiatric hospital in Amityville, New York.
 The American Hospital Directory reported that there were 146 staffed beds in the hospital in 2021.

 History

-Portions of the hospital opened in the early 1900s.
-"The 477-bed Brunswick Hospital once employed about 1,400 people.
+The hospital center opened as a private facility in 1887 and was later named Brunswick Hospital Center.
 It was privately owned by the family of Benjamin Stein, a radiologist who took it over in the early 1950s.
-Stein's real estate holdings surrounding the hospital were once valued at more than $40 million, court records show."
-Many buildings were demolished in 2012, and village officials are considering plans for the property's future.

 The Brunswick Medical Center opened in 1978 and after a string of financial troubles, was turned over to Suffolk County, NY.
-The buildings ongoing expenses totaled over US$20,000/mo and the property sat vacant from 2011 to 2013.
+In 2005, the hospital closed its doors and was later demolished in 2012.

-Only the psychiatric division, Brunswick Hall Psychiatric Hospital, remains in operation today.
+The psychiatric division, Brunswick Hall Psychiatric Hospital, was reopened prior to the pandemic and remains in operation today.

-Brunswick Hall functions with multiple units for each type of patient.
-The units (not all units names are known) are ADE (for adolescent males), ADW (for mixed adults), Legacy (for criminal disorders) and Horizon (geriatrics).

-The nearby South Oaks Hospital specializes in psychiatric treatment for people of varying acuities.